rhee876527/chiyogami/README.md

 - 👤 User Accounts — Create & manage your pastes with authentication.
 - 🔗 Easy Sharing — Share paste links or scan a QR code for instant access.
 - 🛡 Built-in Rate Limiting — Protects against spam and abuse with smart request throttling.
-- 🚀 Easy self-host with powerful features!
+- 🚀 Easy self-host with docker.

 <br><br>